 TA Training Program Overview

-VPTL works with faculty and departments to design, implement, assist with, and evaluate programs that prepare new TAs for their teaching roles and support all TAs as they carry out their teaching responsibilities.
+VPTL works with faculty and departments to design, implement, assist with, and evaluate programs that prepare new TAs and CAs for their teaching roles and support all students as they carry out their teaching responsibilities and prepare to become educators.
 We can:

-- run workshops on discussion-leading, lecturing, testing and grading, and teaching portfolios
+- run workshops on discussion-leading, lecturing, testing and grading, and teaching portfolios, or customized teaching topics

 - assist with departmental teaching orientations and teaching handbooks